ubccr/akrr/docker/hpcg/README.md

 If you do want to have your own binaries, you would need to modify the Dockerfile and script a decent bit.

+## Setup of this directory
+- Dockerfile - used to make the Docker image
+- execs/bin - location of akrr help scripts
+- inputs/hpcg - location of hpcg input to use
+- scripts - location of script that sets up and runs the hpcg benchmark